A Zen Approach to Information Overload

 The Flash Flood.
 We receive a lot of information at once.
 Think of onboarding in a new job or hearing about a traumatic event via multiple channels and conversations with friends.
 Suddenly you feel full, like you can’t take in any more information.

-The Light Drizzle.
-You have a daily habit of reading the news, checking social media, and getting updates on your phone.
-You’re taking in much information but with little physical activity or mental breaks, like meditation.
-As a result, you feel dull.
-You can’t absorb any more information.
+2. The Light Drizzle.
+You read the news, check social media, and check your phone for updates daily.
+You absorb a lot of information but little physical activity or mental breaks, like meditation.
+As a result, you feel dull and cannot absorb any more information.

 Feeling full and feeling dull are both frustrating, but if you can recognize this experience as “information overload” and know that it’s normal, it’s easier to overcome.